ArtiusAstro/SpaceInvadersPIC32MX/README.md

 	Contains the behaviour of a point in a (128,32) system

 assets.c
-	Contains drawing functions for each asset, as well as the move function
+	Contains drawing functions for each asset

 init.c
 	Contains init for various components